SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 How to Respond to Sexual Harassment at Work

 Workplace sexual harassment can change your life.
 You do not have to bring a claim against an employer alone.
-Contact an attorney from the Zoldan Law Group to help you with your decision and the next steps forward.
-Our lawyers can help you go up against the perpetrator and/or your employer while safeguarding your rights and best interests.
+Contact the Seattle employment law attorneys from the law firm of Zoldan Law Group PLLC to help you with your decision and the next steps forward.
+Our Arizona employment lawyers have significant legal experience and can help you go up against the perpetrator and/or your employer in Washington state while safeguarding your rights and best interests.
 We can help with EEOC claims, mediation, arbitration and/or lawsuits.
 We have years of experience and a long track record of winning sexual harassment claims on behalf of our clients.
-Call (480) 442-3410 for a free consultation today.
+Call (480) 442-3410 for a free consultation with one our sexual harassment attorneys today.